Marya Shakil: Early life and background

-Marya completed her masters in Mass communication from Jamia Millia Islamia in 2005.
+Marya completed her master's in mass communication from Jamia Millia Islamia in 2005.
 She did internship at Bennett Coleman and Co.
 Ltd. (Times Group) in 2004.
 Marya joined CNN-IBN (Network 18) in 2005.
 She did a 30 Minutes documentary on 2008 Bihar flood.
-Ahead of 2012 Uttar Pradesh Legislative Assembly election, Marya’s 30-minute show, ‘The Muslim Manifesto’, documented the “layers of change” within the Muslim community.
+Ahead of 2012 Uttar Pradesh Legislative Assembly election, Marya's 30-minute show, ‘The Muslim Manifesto’, documented the "layers of change" within the Muslim community.
+She was a recipient of Chevening South Asia Journalism Fellowship in 2016.

 Personal life

 Marya is married to Irfan Khan, who has started BlogMint company.
 The couple lives in Noida.

 Awards

 Marya has won the Ramnath Goenka Excellence in Journalism Awards as Best Political Journalist (Broadcast) in 2012 for her show on 2012 UP elections and then again in 2014 for her 2014 general elections coverage, including a documentary on Indian Prime Minister Narendra Modi.